FalconPilot/falcon-css/README.md

 * `.centered-title` [__class__]

-Define a title element as taking 100% of its parent width at least and centering any of its inline children (text, images, etc...)
+Define a title element as taking 100% of its parent width at least and centering any of its inline children.
+This class is only compatible with the `h1` to `h6` tags, for semantic purposes.

 ___Usage example___
 ```html